-The Shui Wing Steel Company – the only steel rolling mill currently in HK
+The Shiu Wing Steel Company – the only steel rolling mill currently in HK

 Newsletter 8 included a very short article on The Shiu Wing Steel company, the only steel rolling mill currently operating in Hong Kong, located at Tap Shek Kok, Tuen Mun.
+As of 18th January 2021 this claim would appear to be still true.
 The mill is capable of producing 700,000 tonnes per year of high-grade reinforcing bars for local and regional construction industries.
 Here’s a more extended history of the company.

 The current mill

 In the 1950s a huge number of refugees, some with skills and capital , the vast majority forming a enormous pool of cheap labour, arrived in Hong Kong from mainland China and helped revive the post-war conomy.

 One of those arriving was Pong Ding-yuen who moved from Guandong in 1950 and founded Shiu Wing as a ship-breaking operation in Kwai Chung.